-While we have revised production to the upside, we will mention however that the ongoing sanctions situation will continue to slow development of the phases, and could prevent some from reaching full production ramp-up.
+While we have revised production to the upside, we will mention however that sanctions have been slowing the development of the phases.
 For example, Mehdi Etesami, managing director of offshore rig constructor Iran Marin Industrial Company, recently highlighted that the deadlines for South Pars are unrealistic, mentioning that his company lacks the resources to buy the necessary equipment and faced severe problems when sourcing it from abroad due to sanctions.

 This is similar to a recent interview with Gholam-Hossein Khaje-Ali, former managing director of South Pars gas field's main contractor Sepanir Oil & Gas Energy Company.
 He highlights that the inability to obtain the necessary equipment, preventing completion and a full ramp-up at several of the ongoing phases.
-This shows that a full ramp-up of South Pars to its maximum capacity is highly unlikely in a context whereby sanctions remains in place.
+This shows that a full ramp-up of South Pars to its maximum capacity is highly unlikely in a context whereby sanctions remain in place.